solanum-ircd/solanum/README.md

 # git access

- * The Solanum GIT repository can be checked out using the following command:
+ * The Solanum git repository can be checked out using the following command:
 	`git clone https://github.com/solanum-ircd/solanum`

- * Solanum's GIT repository can be browsed over the Internet at the following address: https://github.com/solanum-ircd/solanum
+ * Solanum's git repository can be browsed over the Internet at the following address: https://github.com/solanum-ircd/solanum